ompl/ompl/doc/markdown/constrainedPlanningTutorial.md

 auto constraint = std::make_shared<Sphere>();
 ~~~

+The constraint instance is used by our constrained state space.

+### Constrained State Space
 Now that we have both the ambient state space and the constraint, we can define the constrained state space.
 For this example, we will be using `ompl::base::ProjectedStateSpace`, which implements a projection operator-based methodology for satisfying constraints.
 However, we could also just as easily use the other constrained state spaces, `ompl::base::AtlasStateSpace` or `ompl::base::TangentBundleStateSpace`, for this problem.
 We will also be creating a `ompl::base::ConstrainedSpaceInformation`, which is an augmentation of `ompl::base::SpaceInformation` with some small modification to take into account constraints.

 ~~~{.cpp}